 The persistence to graduation standard requires all students to be in attendance a minimum of 90% of the school year.
-Based on the 168-day school calendar year, each semester has 84 days.
-A student must be in attendance at least 76 days per semester.
-This allows students 8 days or 53 hours per semester for illness or personal appointments that cannot be scheduled outside the regular school day.
+Our school year is based on a 149-day school calendar year which is divided into two semesters.
+A student must be in attendance at least 67 days per semester.
+This allows students 6 days or 43 hours per semester for illness or personal appointments that cannot be scheduled outside the regular school day.
+We strongly recommend that students schedule their personal appointments on Monday.

-If during one semester, more than eight (8) absences occur during any individual class period, a grade reduction will occur in that particular class.
+If during one semester, more than seven (7) absences occur during any individual class period, a grade reduction will occur in that particular class.
 (See chart below).
 Students will be expected to make up all assignments from missed classes regardless of whether an absence is verified or unverified.
 This academic penalty represents the participation portion of the student's grade and is intended as a deterrent to excessive absences.